aleksanderkatan/klockilol4dupf/README.md

 ## Features

-- 10 base zones, each with a different gimmick, containing over 200 puzzles in total!
+- 10 main zones, each with a different gimmick, containing over 200 puzzles in total!
 - An ability to reverse any mistakes you make!
-- A witch, that acts as a narrator! (currently only speaks Polish)
+- A witch, that acts as a narrator!
 - Speedrun helpers, such as timer and commands setting up certain runs!
 - Several extra zones for players hungry for more!
 - An easy to learn level creation process based on txt files!

 ## Upcoming features

-- Save slots!
-- English support for the witch!
 - More extra zones!

 ## Installation

-For Windows 10:
+For Windows 10/11:
 1) Download this repo (code -> download as .zip).
 2) Create a new folder and unzip there.
 3) Run klockilol4dupf.exe (a file in "game" folder).